RektifyAI/attack-playbook/taxonomy/README.md

     -   * e.g. Elon Musk, Kanye West, Barack Obama, and Joe Biden impersonators run off with more than $2 million dollars in [Twitter crypto scam](https://www.bbc.com/news/technology-57152924).

 -   Romanance Scams
-    -   * Malicious scammers c
+    -   * Malicious scammers leverage dating applications to lure mates into invest in fraudulent cryptocurrency projects.
+After the victim's money has been recieved the scammer disappears.
     -   * e.g.

 -   Fake Hacks